 How to start:

-- Find your nearest refill shop for detergents
+- Find your nearest refill shop for detergents and toiletries

 - Have milk delivered in bottles